Wado ("thank you") for coming here to meet us, and to get to know a little about us at Turtle Mound Flutes.

 My Cherokee Heritage

 This was the late '50s and I didn't understand that being Indian still wasn't something that one talked much about.
 My mother shared little of what she knew of our Cherokee heritage with me.
-I learned much more from my cousin, Patricia (Pat) Wiechman (nee Kunz), who spent much more time with Grandma Kunz and heard the family stories.
+I learned much more from my cousin, Patricia (Pat) Wiechman (nee Kunz), who spent much more time with Grandma Kunz, the granddaughter of John Kee, and heard the family stories.
 Pat even sang the hymn Yes Jesus Loves Me in Cherokee for me that she learned from Grandma many years before.
 Grandma didn't mind admitting she was part Cherokee and sharing what she remembered.

 Routes of the Trail of Tears (1838-1839)